 - (1) formation of a committee, including outside/external member; list names.
 Has the paperwork been submitted to the Graduate Division? - (2) timeline for preparation or completion of qualifying exams, including oral defense of exam. - (3) work on identifying dissertation topic and completing prospectus. - (4) current GPA, any incompletes?
 If so, plans for completing. - 3.
 Research.
 Using a standard citation format, such as APA or Chicago.
 Please list: - (1) papers you have submitted to conferences in the past year. - (2) papers you have presented to conferences in the past year. - (3) publications submitted to scholarly or professional journals. - (4) status of those publications. - (5) creative activities submitted. - (6) creative activities that were juried or presented. - 4.
 Assistantships/Fellowships/Scholarships: If you have been receiving financial assistance for which you have been doing teaching, research, or other assigned duties, please list these in detail for at least the current and previous two semesters.
 If you have been teaching courses, please provide copies of the summary student teaching evaluations and copies of evaluations received from the supervisor of your work.
 If you are not teaching a course directly, please submit your supervisor's evaluation of your work (assisting in a course, assisting with research, other assignment). - 5.
-Service: If you have provided service to the department, college, university or profession, please discuss. - 6.
+Service: If you have provided service to the department, college, university or profession, please discuss.
+Possible additions include: - involvement in College searches attending presentations, dinners, etc. - GSMCA - reviewer for conferences and journals - graduation marshal

+- book reviews - immersion opportunities - College committees - professional organizations (such as AEJMC) committees - 6.
 Job Search: Describe any activities you have been undertaking in your job search, if applicable. - 7.
-Curriculum Vitae: Please provide a current copy of your curriculum vitae. - 8.
-Degree Plan: Please include your degree plan.
+Curriculum Vitae: Please provide a current copy of your curriculum vitae to your advisor. - 8.
+Degree Plan: Please include a copy of your degree plan.